 The main focus is on designing a theme that will look dynamic for all age groups.
 Hence the design elements (shadows, gradients) are not extensively used and the text, animation, and color palettes are carefully selected.
 The theme also intends to feature second-level navigation as well, besides the inbuilt media and layout builder.
 The Drupal accessibility team will ensure the theme gets through high standards with the finest of details.

 3.5.
 The D10 readiness initiative

 A lot of work is being done as part of the Drupal readiness initiative.
 The idea is to ensure that there is enough time for users to update sites and even to guide the module maintainers along the way, as we switch to the newer versions across PHP, Symphony, and the composer.

 The work is in progress on Symphony 6, CKEditor that’s going through a hard migration with API changes and the JQuery UI removal.
 The one-off aggregator module of Drupal 9 will become dysfunctional in Drupal 10.

-Drupal has been keeping up the momentum of this activity to ensure that it uses the latest components that are secured and in order to meet the finish line in June 2022.
-So this initiative becomes the key factor that determines the postponement of D10 to the end of 2022.
+Drupal has been keeping up the momentum of this activity to ensure that it uses the latest secure components in order to meet the finish line in June 2022.
+This initiative is what becomes the key factor that determines the postponement of D10 to the end of 2022.